llou/django-plottings/README.md

 The library provides three different ways to use the rendered graphics:

- - as a view to download the image file or link it from a webpage
+ - as a view to be viewed or included in a webpage
- - as a text variable to be included in a webpage
+ - as a text variable to be rendered within a webpage
- - as a file to be saved in a media folder using an Storage
+ - as a file to be saved in a media directory

 This project is under active development.